RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/1-Introduction to this Course/2-How to use this material.md

 The learning objective of this Foundational Training course is to instill confidence among System Builders with reference to Rapid Platform operations.

-This course is structured across modules.
+This course is structured across several sections.

-1. **Adding Tables and Table Subtypes** - In this module we will examine what table subtypes are, and why you would want to build one.
+1. **Adding Tables and Table Subtypes** - In this section we will examine what table subtypes are, and why you would want to build one.

 2. **Adding Columns to Extend a Module** - Here, we will explore how new columns can be built into tables or table subtypes, as well as examine how to enter data into these columns.

 3. **Integrating a New Table** - This section will walk you through the necessary steps that follow table creation.
 It will examine how to create new views, and how to display a new table in the Explorer sidebar.

+4. **A Challenge** - The training material will conclude with a challenge that will test everything you have learned.

-Across these modules, you will find tasks which are based on the knowledge acquired in the lessons prior to it.
+Across these modules, you will also find smaller challeneges which are based on the knowledge acquired in the lessons prior to it.

 We have provided a test environment for you to carry out these tasks and actually get a feel of how system elements are built in Rapid Platform.